 |Strategic Vision Plan||Summer 2016|

 |Last Draft||May 2017|

 The Imagine Boston 2030 citywide planning effort is being coordinated by the Mayor’s Office and the Boston Planning & Development Agency, with input from residents and a diverse array of stakeholders.
-Sara Myerson, Director of Planning at the Boston Planning & Development Agency, is Mayor Walsh’s point person for managing this work and fostering collaboration among everyone involved.
+Natalia Urtubey, Executive Director of Imagine Boston 2030, is Mayor Walsh’s point person for managing this work and fostering collaboration among everyone involved.

-So far, we have heard from 14,000+ Bostonians from every neighborhood in the city through a number of engagement approaches, including visits from our street team, open houses, visioning sessions, suggestion boxes, text messages, social media, the digital mapping tool coUrbanize, and web surveys.
+To shape the plan we have heard from 15,000+ Bostonians from every neighborhood in the city through a number of engagement approaches, including visits from our street team, open houses, visioning sessions, suggestion boxes, text messages, social media, the digital mapping tool coUrbanize, and web surveys.

 Why are we doing this planning process now?